gl1tterbomb/gl1tterbomb/README.md

 I block freedly.
 If I found out any of you had an alt account just to stalk me and my friends.
 I'm talking about you, @ccherrypie.
 And I'll block your friends ass too 😭.
 No, I'm not blocking him for proshipping.
 I'm blocking him for other stuff.
+Please be careful when you try befriending him.
+Unfortunately, we don't have enough proof to expose him.

 Things I like: